uPesy/easyeda2kicad.py/README.md

 ## 🔗 Add libraries in Kicad

 **These are the instructions to add the default easyeda2kicad libraries in Kicad.**
-Before configuring KiCad, run at least once time the script to create lib files.
+Before configuring KiCad, run the script at least once to create lib files.
 For example :

 ```bash
 easyeda2kicad --symbol --footprint --lcsc_id=C2040